mbajramovic/folder-reader/README.md

 Now, the rest service should be started on http://localhost:9000.

-To start UI part od application navigate to `folder-reader-frontend` and execute the following command:
+To start UI part od application navigate to `folder-reader-frontend` and execute the following commands:

 ```
 npm install